 You therefore have no reason, except disobedience to the words of Scripture, to be foolish and unnecessarily dragging your guilt for past sins along with you and suffering all kind of psychological maladies.

-In addition, if we understand the doctrines of Scripture we will have very little problem understanding that James and Paul are not contradicting each other.
-We will hold what they both are teaching.
-You are justified by faith alone, and your justification will show as you are sanctified progressively.
+You will hold that you are justified by faith alone, and your justification will show as you are sanctified progressively.
 As sanctification proceeds you will work for Christ.